 Translate code into an intermediate representation (or object code) and immediately execute that.

-An interpret sometime can be used together with a compiler.
-For example, when precompiled intermediate code (i.e., bytecode) produced by a compiler is passed to an interpreter to be executed.
-In this case the interpreter is able to read each bytecode instruction and executes it.
+An interpreter can sometimes be used together with a compiler.
+For example, when pre-compiled intermediate code (i.e., bytecode) produced by a compiler is passed to an interpreter to be executed.
+In this case, the interpreter is able to read each bytecode instruction and executes it.

-While in the first decades of computers, programs were developed in machine or assembly languages, today most of the software applications is implemented in high-level interpreted and/or compiled languages.
-The first largely used high-level programming language was FORTRAN (FORmula TRANlator) a language designed in 1957 by a team led by John Backus at IBM.
-The FORTRAN language was developed for programming scientific, mathematical, and statistical algorithms, and, after about seventy years and several extended versions, this language is still in use today for programming and execution scientific applications.
-Indeed, before IBM developed the FORTRAN language, other high-level languages like Plankalkül (Plan Calculus), Shortcode, and Autocode have been designed and partially implemented, although they were not used by many programmers.
+While programs were developed in machine or assembly languages in the first few decades of the computer age, today most of the software applications are implemented in high-level interpreted and/or compiled languages.
+The first commonly used high-level programming language was FORTRAN (FORmula TRANslator), a language designed in 1957 by a team led by John Backus at IBM.
+The FORTRAN language was developed for programming scientific, mathematical, and statistical algorithms, and, after about 70 years and several extended versions, is still in use today for programming and executing scientific applications.
+Before IBM developed the FORTRAN language, other high-level languages like Plankalkül (Plan Calculus), Short Code, and Autocode were designed and partially implemented, although they were not used by many programmers.
 Examples of statements defined in FORTRAN and in the early high-level programming languages are the IF conditional statement, the READ and WRITE statements for input/output operations, the GO TO jump unconditional statement, and the DO loop for executing a group of operations until a given condition becomes false.
-The use of these high-level statements improved the productivity of programmers in software implementation, simplified her/his programming tasks and made much more concise and easier to read the program code.
-In about two or three years after FORTRAN was in use, other high-level languages such as ALGOL (Algorithmic Language), LISP (List Processor), and COBOL (Common Business Oriented Language) have been implemented.
+The use of these high-level statements improved the productivity of programmers in software implementation, simplified her/his programming tasks, and made the program code much more concise and easier to read.
+Two or three years after FORTRAN was introduced, other high-level languages such as ALGOL (Algorithmic Language), LISP (List Processor), and COBOL (Common Business-Oriented Language) were developed.
 In particular, the programming model used in ALGOL served as the basis for the development of some of the most important high-level programming languages including Simula, Pascal, C, C++, and Java.